The Marsden Building Society Equity Release 4.85% Fixed For Life

 For those who want more flexibility, Marsden BS offers personal loans with lower risk than most banks and mainstream lenders, allowing customers to fund projects such as home renovations or emergency expenses.

 The Financial Ombudsman Service provides support and guidance should something go wrong during your application process or if a customer is unhappy with how their case was handled.
-The ombudsman service is free to use and can act as a mediator between the customer and lender, and it can even help provide compensation if needed.
+The ombudsman service is free to.

 Lastly, when choosing any mortgage option, it’s essential to compare the deals side by side; that way, you will be sure to find the best fit for your needs.

-Marsden Building Society’s Later Life Mortgage is designed especially for over-55s who need more flexibility with payments; ideal for those who are retired and living off investment income or for pensioners, this could be the perfect choice!
+Marsden Building Society’s Later Life Mortgage is designed especially for over-55s who need more flexibility with payments; ideal for those who are retired and living off investment income or for pensioners, this.

 Later Life Mortgages from the Marsden Group

 The Marsden Group provides Later Life Mortgages with a range of features that enable customers to borrow money for retirement property.
-These mortgages have different terms, fees, and repayment criteria, and require an affordability assessment before approval.
+These mortgages have different terms, fees, and repayment criteria, and require an affordability.

 Loan Term

 The loan term offered by the Marsden Group is flexible, allowing customers to choose the length of their mortgage that best suits their circumstances.
-Depending on the property value and other factors, loan terms can range from 5 to 35 years.
+Depending on the property value and other factors, loan terms.

 Arrangement Fee